kman3107/Kman3107.github.io/tutorials/1.14.4/forge/1.4-proxies/index.md

 This page assumes you already have basic knowledge of minecraft modding and Forge.

 # If you're reading this, you don't need a Proxy
+- More info about Sides and Distributions [here](https://mcforge.readthedocs.io/en/1.13.x/concepts/sides/)
 - Proxies are a way to run different code depending on the ***PHYSICAL*** side (Physical sides are also called `Distribution`s) that your mod is running on.
+- A Proxy holds code that is run ***EXCLUSIVELY*** on the physical client or the physical server.
+It's only purpose is to handle code that can't be run on the other physical side (i.e. it will crash the game if run on the wrong distribution).
+Any common code should be run from literally anywhere else.
 - 1.7.10 introduced Registry Events, which made proxies and the preInit mod loading event pretty much unnecessary.
 - Many tutorials still recommend proxies because the tutorial writers are using extremely outdated practices that they learned from people who learned from people who used proxies back when they were necessary in 1.2.5.
 - Proxies are still useful in a tiny handful of situations but by the time you get into one of these situations you will understand the need for the proxy and this won't happen until your mod is very advanced